f-julie/bd-primitive-wrapper-classes-attendance/README.md

 ### Commit & Push

-1. When you have the code to where you want it (at least compiling, ideally, workflow `weekly-roster-main` succeeding), commit it.
+1. When you have the code to where you want it (at least compiling, ideally tests succeeding), commit it.
 1. Push it to your remote branch.
-1. Go back to the Weekly Roster Manger Canvas page and paste in a link to your commit on Code Browser.
+1. Go back to the Weekly Roster Manger Canvas page and paste in a link to your commit.